Although there is still much to be discovered, nutrition and chronic disease management may have a closer relationship than you think.

 Screen for malnutrition

-There are several validated and reliable nutrition screening tools that are free to use and easy to include in an initial assessment.
+There are several valid and reliable nutrition screening tools that are free to use.
+Many are also easy to include in an initial assessment.
 It is important to ensure that the selected screening tool is ideal for your particular patient population.

-With a few simple questions, these tools can help identify patients who are more likely malnourished and need further assessment by a registered dietitian.
-Encompass Health inpatient rehabilitation hospitals and home health and hospice branches use nutrition screening tools as part of their general assessments.
+With a few simple questions, these tools can help identify patients who are more likely malnourished.
+From there, you can determine which patients need further assessment by a registered dietitian.
+Enhabit Home Health & Hospice branches use nutrition screening tools as part of their general assessments.